Choose a B2B lead generation tool built for Maps + pipeline accountability

 Does GetNewProspects replace Salesforce or HubSpot?

-It specializes on Maps-origin intake and teammate coordination—most teams still sync downstream once hygiene rules stabilize.
+It concentrates on disciplined Maps-origin ingestion and collaborator coordination—most revenue teams synchronize downstream CRMs once guardrails stabilize.